The first 6 things to do when you get an Amazon Echo

 It seems obvious, but you need to set your speaker's location to get relevant weather and traffic reports from Alexa.
 What's not obvious, however, is how to do that.

-In Settings, go to Devices and then select the name of your speaker -- such as "Sarah's Echo Dot."
+In Settings, go to Devices and then select the name of your speaker -- such as "Sarah's Echo Dot ($40 at Amazon.com)."
 Scroll to Device Location and tap to set it.
 You don't have to given an exact address if you don't want to -- a ZIP code will suffice.

 Here's what's tricky; you can set your location in Settings > Devices > [Your name]'s Alexa Apps and in Devices > This Device, but doing that won't mean your Echo speaker will have the correct location.